Polish Land Forces: Since 1989

-Following the end of the Cold War the Wojska Lądowe was drastically reduced and reorganised.
+Following the end of the Cold War the Land Forces were drastically reduced and reorganised.

 In 1992, the Kraków Military District was recreated.
 From nine divisions, the total was planned in 2001 to fall to four, plus six independent brigades.
 Since 1 January 1999, Poland has been divided into two military districts.
 These are the Pomeranian Military District (Pomorski Okręg Wojskowy) with HQ in Bydgoszcz, covering northern Poland, and the Silesian Military District (Śląski Okręg Wojskowy) with HQ in Wrocław, covering southern Poland.

 From that date the former Krakow Military District became the headquarters of the Air-Mechanized Corps, which later became the headquarters of the 2nd Mechanised Corps.
 On 1 September 2011 the 1st Warsaw Mechanised Division was disbanded.